SMI/dicompixelanon/doc/dcmaudit.md

      CSV filename to get the filenames from the DicomFilePath or filename column
 ```

+A set of files can also be loaded by starting the program and using the
+`Open` menu to open:
+* Files - select a set of DICOM files, or a CSV file which contains a list of filenames in the DicomFilePath or filename column
+* Directory - select a directory which contains DICOM files
+* Directory recursive - as above but looks for DICOM files in any subdirectory too

+The `Options` menu can be used to refine which of the set of images is displayed.
+The menu options mirror the `--review` and `--tagged` command line options,
+to show all images including `done` ones, and to show only those which have been tagged
+as needed further inspection.
+See below for details.

 ## Display of frame/overlay

 Images have multiple frames, but then after all the frames come the overlays, and